Adelaide Oven Repairs

 Faulty Element

-Why oh why does the element keep failing?
+Why does my oven element keep failing?

 There are reasons